Flinders University: University council

-Chancellor and Vice-Chancellor
+Chancellor and vice-chancellor

 The chief executive consists of the president and vice-chancellor, who is supported by the senior executive team.
 The senior executive team includes the vice-president and executive dean of each of the six colleges.
-As of August 2024 the vice-chancellor is Colin J Stirling.
+As of August 2024 the vice-chancellor is Colin Stirling.

 The chancellor is John Hood, a chartered accountant and alumnus of the university, who has served two terms on the council (since 2004).